Understanding Hip Osteoarthritis: Symptoms, Diagnosis, and Management

 1. Exercise Therapy

-Strengthening hip abductors, extensors, and core
+Strengthening hip abductors, extensors, and core muscles

-Aerobic activity to maintain cardiovascular health
+Engaging in aerobic activity to maintain cardiovascular health

-Functional movements (e.g., sit‑to‑stand, step‑ups)
+Practicing functional movements (e.g., sit-to-stand, step-ups)

 A systematic review found that exercise is consistently effective for pain relief and improved mobility in hip OA (Fransen et al., 2015).